-If you are in the market for a hot tub this year, one of the first questions you might ask is, “How much does a hot tub cost?”
+If you are in the market for a hot tub, one of the first questions you might ask is, “How much does a hot tub cost?”
 The answer is, it depends.
 Hot tub prices are not an industry secret.
-The main reason they are not displayed on the manufacturer’s website or most dealers’ websites is that prices vary, depending on several important factors.
-Here we’ll explain those hot tub price factors and provide the typical exact price ranges you will see when shopping for a spa of your own.
+The main reason they are not readily displayed is that prices vary, depending on several important factors.
+Here we’ll explain those hot tub price factors and provide the typical price ranges you’ll see when shopping for a spa of your own.

 The following provides a breakdown of what you can generally expect from a hot tub within each typical price range.

 While spas in this price range offer a very basic set of features, their affordability makes it very easy for first-time hot tubbers to start enjoying hot water massage.